 The stepparent: 7 tips for the most fragile of all relationships

 Statistics from the Office for National Statistics suggest that nearly 24% of dependent children live in stepfamilies.
-Now, these statistics were from 2011, much might have changed since then.
 In a remarriage where children from a previous relationship are involved, everyone can be hurled quickly into a precarious position.
 The children can be vulnerable and angry, because their secret fantasy that their parents might reunite is finally over, a fact that can work not to calm them but to exacerbate their difficult feelings.
 The father and the mother can have great hope, great anxiety and display divided loyalties between the new partner and their (very different) children.